-In July 2001, the Institute was renamed Bankers Institute of the Philippines, Inc. (BAIPHIL), and its Articles of Incorporation and By-Laws were amended to conform with the closure and dissolution of the U.S. Bank Administration Institute.
+In July 2001, the Institute was renamed Bankers Institute of the Philippines, Inc. (BAIPHIL), and its Articles of Incorporation and By-Laws were amended following the closure and dissolution of the U.S. Bank Administration Institute.
 Currently, BAIPHIL is a member of the Asian-Pacific Association of Banking Institutes (APABI).

 From a small circle of mostly accountants and auditors, the Institute has evolved into a prestigious and respectable bankers’ organization.
-It now boasts of sixty-one (61) institutional members composed mostly of universal, commercial, and thrift banks, as well as banking-related institutions.
-At present, it has more than 300 key bank executives as associates and sustaining life members who have been actively participating in its various projects.
+It now boasts of sixty-three (63) institutional members composed of universal, commercial, and thrift banks, as well as banking-related institutions.
+At present, it has more than 250 key executives as associates and sustaining life members who actively participate in its various projects.

 Throughout the seven decades of its existence, the Institute has lived up to its mission of providing support to banks towards productivity enhancement through research, information exchange and education.
 It has been developing and conducting trainings, workshops, and learning sessions to inform, update and upgrade the Filipino bankers’ knowledge and expertise.

-Among others, it helped prepare the groundwork for smooth transitions of the local banking industry toward critical phases and dramatic changes by equipping the members with the necessary tools and skills, such as the entry of ATMs in the Philippines; the shift from manual check clearing to the MICR system; and the implementation of the electronic clearing system.
-Accomplishments include the mandate given by the Bankers Association of the Philippines (BAP) to BAIPHIL for the standardization of check sizes and layouts in 1965 and its membership in the Joint MICR Commission together with the Central Bank of the Philippines and the BAP.
+Among others, it helped prepare the groundwork for smooth transitions of the local banking industry toward critical phases and dramatic changes, such as the entry of ATMs in the Philippines, the shift from manual check clearing to the MICR system, and the implementation of the electronic clearing system.
+The Institute’s accomplishments include the mandate given by the Bankers Association of the Philippines (BAP) to BAIPHIL for the standardization of check sizes and layouts in 1965 and its membership in the Joint MICR Commission together with the Central Bank of the Philippines and the BAP.

 In recognition of BAIPHIL’s unflagging efforts towards continuous education for the banking community and the public it serves, a humble seed fund of P100,000 was raised for the establishment of the Training Center in 1991 – a timely and most fitting tribute to the Institute on its golden year.

-In the international scene, the Institute has played host to three Pacific Rim Conferences (1980 and 1982, and to the 5th ASEAN Banking Conference in 1984.
-In 1999, BAIPHIL won the bid to host the 2000 Asian Pacific Association of Banking Institutes (APABI) Conference.
-It was a perfect venue for sharing technology and training programs with other countries and once again put to test the capability of the Institute in coordinating Asean conferences.
+In the international scene, the Institute has played host to the Pacific Rim Conferences in 1980 and 1982, and to the 5th ASEAN Banking Conference in 1984.
+In 1999, BAIPHIL won the bid to host the 2000 Asian-Pacific Association of Banking Institutes (APABI) Conference.
+It was a perfect venue for sharing technology and training programs with other countries and once again put to test the capability of the Institute in coordinating regional conferences.

-Counting itself as a partner towards sustained economic growth (its theme for FY1995-96) and of its critical role in the task of nation building through a fortified economy, the Institute specially geared its resources towards responsive banking in the new millennium (FY 1996-97) and prepared the groundwork towards making Philippine banking responding to global challenges (FY1997-98) during the last five years.
-Since then, it accelerated the implementation of programs to empower its members and its ever-expanding public with the knowledge and skills needed to manage change, most notably in the field of information technology.
+Counting itself as a Partner Towards Sustained Economic Growth (its theme for FY 1995-1996) and carrying out its critical role in the task of nation building through a fortified economy, the Institute geared its resources towards Responsive Banking in the New Millennium (FY 1996-1997) and prepared the groundwork for Philippine Banking: Responding to Global Challenges (FY 1997-1998).
+It also accelerated the implementation of programs to empower its members and the ever-expanding public with the knowledge and skills needed to manage change, most notably in the field of information technology.

-With the theme Bank to Basics in 1998-99, the Institute rallied towards a return to trust in banking, the very foundation of the industry that holds the privilege of keeping and managing public funds.
-It was also during this FY that the BAIPHIL Cebu Chapter was established.
+With the theme Bank to Basics in FY 1998-1999, the Institute rallied towards a return to trust in banking, the very foundation of the industry that holds the privilege of keeping and managing the public’s funds.
+It was also during this fiscal year that the BAIPHIL Cebu Chapter was established.

-Prompted by the severe repercussions of global recession and the Asian crisis, the Institute took a bolder leap forward when it assumed the monumental task of preparing banks for the future in FY 1999-2000.
-As we faced the dawning of the 21st Century, the BAIPHIL office automation system was upgraded to be Y2K compliant.
+Prompted by the severe repercussions of global recession and the Asian crisis, the Institute took a bolder leap forward when it assumed the monumental task of Preparing Banks for the Future in FY 1999-2000.
+As it faced the dawning of the 21st Century, the BAIPHIL office automation system was upgraded to be Y2K compliant.
 It participated actively with BAP and BSP on the Y2K awareness and education of banks.
-It re-launched the BAIPHIL Training Center, convened the BTI Board of Advisers and renovated the BAIPHIL office to allow the conduct of the BTI courses.
+It re-launched the BAIPHIL Training Institute (BTI), convened the BTI Board of Advisers and renovated the BAIPHIL office to allow the conduct of the BTI courses.

-During fiscal year 2000-2001, the Institute redefined bank excellence in the 21st century and upheld its tradition of leadership excellence as the education and research arm of the banking industry by institutionalizing the industry’s best practices.
+During fiscal year 2000-2001, the Institute sought out towards Redefining Bank Excellence in the 21st Century and upheld its tradition of leadership excellence as the education and research arm of the banking industry by institutionalizing the industry’s best practices.
 Banking integrity, transparency, corporate governance, risk management, asset quality, internet technology, e-commerce, and e-banking were the buzzwords of this term.